Home » Dealing with the Stresses of Raising Your Child with ASD

 The Stress Upon Siblings

-For families with multiple children, it’s often overlooked that the siblings of children with ASD also have their own stresses to worry about.
-Things that while adults may not find important, are significant to their own lives and social circles.
-Being inconsiderate of these can lead to significant strain in the relationship between the siblings, and between the children without ASD and their parents who they may feel are focusing on their autism sibling too much.
+For families with multiple children, it’s often overlooked that the siblings of children with ASD also have their stresses to worry about.
+Things that adults may not find important are significant to their own lives and social circles.
+Being inconsiderate of these can lead to significant strain in the relationship between the siblings, and between the children without ASD and their parents who they may feel are focusing on their autistic sibling too much.
 Most of these stresses upon the siblings of the family can be alleviated by helping them understand the nature of Autism Spectrum Disorder and how it affects their sibling.

-Integrating siblings into the care and support structure of the child with ASD can help ease parental stress, can be a way for siblings to strengthen bonds as well as let them become advocates for their autism sibling to their own social circles, increasing awareness of the condition.
+Integrating siblings into the care and support structure of the child with ASD can help ease parental stress, can be a way for siblings to strengthen bonds as well as let them become advocates for their autistic sibling to their social circles, increasing awareness of the condition.
 There are resources available for parents who want to pursue this as well.

 Financial Stress